How to raise chickens: all you need to know to get started.

-The first step in your plans for raising chickens - make sure it's even possible.
+The first step in your plans to raise chickens - make sure it's even possible.

 Laws about keeping livestock, even if it's just two or three chickens, vary around the world, and even from one area to another within the same country.

 Make sure you know what the law says as it applies to your area.
 The worst thing would be getting your chickens only to discover you're doing it illegally.

-So you'd like to raise chickens but you're not sure whether they'll be right for your family?
+So you'd like to raise chickens but as a beginner, you're not sure whether they'll be right for your family?

 Here's my a ten-question quiz which will help you think through all the different issues involved in keeping chickens healthy and safe.
 It covers all the critical issues.

 Don't even consider buying chickens until you and your family have taken this quiz together.

 Once you know for sure that you definitely want to raise chickens, now's the time to start learning the language!

-There's a whole new dictionary to be learned around the world of backyard chicken-keeping, and it can be confusing at first.
+There's a whole new dictionary to be learned around the world of backyard chicken-keeping, and it can be confusing when you're starting out.

 This article will help you with the most basic words in five basic areas: general terms, chicken anatomy, incubating and hatching, food and housing.

 Your flock will need enough space to stay healthy.

 There are very specific regulations about this, and you need to make sure you know what they are so you can calculate how many chickens you can realistically raise.

 This article covers how much space you'll need in two scenarios: if you can free range your flock, and if they'll be contained within a run.
 It also covers what a run should have to keep your hens safe.

 Your hens need a place to live.
 A coop is one of the most expensive items when you're planning to have chickens in your backyard.